CEPA Summer Intercultural Leadership Program in Strasbourg, France

 - From there, the CEPA advisor will notify students on how to continue with the CEPA components of the application process.

 - Once accepted into the program, there will be additional application components to complete for Georgia College and for CEPA.
-It will be very important for students to carefully read all application requirements and adhere to deadlines.
+It will be very important for students to carefully read all application requirements as well as all emails from GC Study Abroad and from CEPA, and adhere to deadlines.

-The CEPA Scholarship: All GC students accepted to the program will automatically receive a $1000 scholarship from the CEPA Foundation, which will reduce the program fee from $5790 to $4790!
-GC students may also apply for an additional CEPA scholarship.
-Follow instructions on the CEPA Summer program home page.
+All GC students accepted to the program will automatically receive a $1000 scholarship from the CEPA Foundation, which will reduce the program fee from $5790 to $4790!
+GC students may also apply for an additional CEPA Foundation scholarship.
+The application deadline is March 1

-Financial Aid, such as HOPE, ZELL and federal aid (Pell grants, Stafford loans) can also be applied to the program fee.
-Student should make an appointment with their GC Financial Aid Advisor for information on their financial aid and how it can be applied to this program.
+Financial Aid, such as HOPE or ZELL scholarships and federal aid (Pell grants, Stafford loans, etc.) can also be applied to the program fee.
+Students should make an appointment with their GC Financial Aid Advisor for information on their financial aid and how it can be applied to this program.

 For questions about the program or courses, please contact any of the following: